Neyman-Pearson and equal opportunity: when efficiency meets fairness in classification: NP-EO oracle classifier

-We recognize that this non-uniqueness does not affect the design of our algorithm.
-Both $\text{NP-EO}_{\text{OP}}$ and $\text{NP-EO}_{\text{MP}}$ utilize the umbrella approach, which means they employ any scoring-type learning algorithm as a base and use order statistics to construct potential thresholds.
-The pair that minimizes the empirical type II error, while ensuring high-probability NP and EO control, is then selected.
-This construction is unaffected by the potential non-uniqueness of the oracle.} Now we rationalize results in Theorem \ref{thm:oracle} on an intuitive level.
+Now we rationalize results in Theorem \ref{thm:oracle} on an intuitive level.
 Theorem \ref{thm:oracle} states that an NP-EO oracle comprises two parts, namely, $S = a$ component and $S = b$ component.
 This is understandable because, as long as a classifier $\phi$ takes into consideration the protected attribute $S$, it can always be rewritten as a two-part form, i.e., $ \phi(X, S) = \phi^a(X)\cdot\1\{S = a\} + \phi^b(X)\cdot\1\{S = b\}, $ where $\phi^a(\cdot) = \phi(\cdot, a)$ and $\phi^b(\cdot) = \phi(\cdot, b)$.
 Then, given the two-part form, it is not surprising that the best $\phi^a$ and $\phi^b$, in terms of group-wise type II error performance for a type I error level, adopt density ratios as scoring functions.
 Thus, as long as the two thresholds are adjusted so that NP and EO constraints are satisfied, the classifier in the form of equation \eqref{eq:oracle_classifier} will have smaller $R_1^a$ and $R_1^b$ than other feasible classifiers and thus a smaller $R_1$.
 We now present a simple example to illustrate the NP-EO oracle.